Jmete/youtube-dislikes/README.md

 Note: At inference time, we perform a similar function to prepare the data that we pull from the API + Comments, but slightly modified to account for which data is available and the way we can get the data since it will only need to input one video at a time instead of a batch of existing data.

 # Machine Learning Model Training & Testing
 We explored numerous types of models to determine which model had the best performance for our task.
 It should be noted that our task in this case is not actually to get the overall best performance on the entire dataset, but rather a specific focus on identifying negative videos.
-Thus, we relied on numerous metrics to help give a holistic view of the models performance. <b>We ultimately decided on Random Forest as the best overall choice.</b>
+Thus, we relied on numerous metrics to help give a holistic view of the models performance. **We ultimately decided on Random Forest as the best overall choice.**

 ## Performance Metrics Used